staysail/nova-gobee/Go-Bee.novaextension/README.md

 from the Go team.
 By default we will attempt to install it in the extension's private directory, as `gopls`.

+## 🐞 Debugging 🐞

+This extension also supports source code level debugging of both local and remote programs.

+Quick access (default) tasks are created to debug the current package or test suites in the current package.
+The former will only work if workspace directory contains a "main" package.

+Much more flexible configuration of debugging targets can be accessed using the **Tasks** feature in the **Project Settings** dialog.

+In this dialog you can create debug tasks which support both local and remote debugging, as well as post-mortem debugging using core files, adjusting the arguments and environment used when starting the debug target, as well as other options related to debugging.

+Debugging support is a new feature, and should be considered experimental.
+Feedback is appreciated!

 ## 🛡️ Security Considerations 🛡️

-This extension uses the network to check for the latest version of _gopls_ (the language server) using the GitHub releases API.
-It also will indirectly use the network when it tries to install this using the `go install` command.
+This extension uses the network to check for the latest version of _gopls_ (the language server) and _dlv_ (the debugger) using the GitHub releases API.
+It also will indirectly use the network when it tries to install these using the `go install` command.

-The _gopls_ server will be installed in a private directory by default, but it is possible to configure a different location.
-In any event, we do execute that command for the language server, and the language server may itself perform additional actions -- see the source code for _gopls_ if you want to know more.
+The _gopls_ and _dlv_ programs will be installed in a private directory by default, but it is possible to configure a different location.
+In any event, we do execute that command for the language server, and the language server may itself perform additional actions -- see the source code for _gopls_ or _dlv_ if you want to know more.

-It is possible to disable the use of _gopls_, and instead rely only on the syntax features from Tree-sitter.
+It is possible to disable the use of _gopls_ and _dlv_, and instead rely only on the syntax features from Tree-sitter.
 That will disable much of the useful functionality, but enough remains (highlighting, local symbol resolution, folds, and indentation) to still be worthwhile.